 Whilst Japan requires more than one visit to cover its vast grounds, there is no better introduction than jumping headfirst into its huge capital – the buzzing Tokyo metropolis.

-The city holds a tremendous amount of fascination, and a reputation of uniqueness, modern boldness merged with tradition and order to what would be typically chaotic, prompting many to wonder what it is like in Tokyo.
+The city holds a tremendous amount of fascination and a reputation of uniqueness, and modern boldness merged with tradition and order to what would be typically chaotic, prompting many to wonder what it is like in Tokyo.

-For over a week, Tokyo was home; a new landscape ready for me to lose myself in like Scarlett Johansson’s character in the film Lost in Translation.
-It didn’t intimidate or frustrate me; it just made me love it for the things that you don’t see elsewhere, for its little quirks and bizarre offerings and for not losing its traditions in light of its rapid, modern growth.
+For over a week, Tokyo was home.
+A new landscape ready for me to lose myself in, like Scarlett Johansson’s character in the film Lost in Translation.
+It didn’t intimidate or frustrate me; it just made me love it for the things you don’t see elsewhere, its little quirks and bizarre offerings and for not losing its traditions in light of its rapid, modern growth.

 So, what does Tokyo look like?
 How does it function?
 What is Tokyo known for?
-What are the places to visit in Tokyo that give the best glimpses into Tokyo life?
+What places to visit in Tokyo give the best glimpses into Tokyo life?

-Here’s my top pick of 17 reasons why I love Tokyo city, and what makes it so very different and unique to travel in.
+Here’s my reasons why I love Tokyo city, and what makes it so very different and unique to travel in.

 READ MORE: How Much Does it Cost to Travel in Japan?

-- The Pedestrian Walkways in Tokyo City are HUGE
+- The Pedestrian Walkways in Tokyo City are Colossal

-- There’s a lot of THEMED Cafes in Tokyo and a Robot Restaurant
+- There are plenty of Themed Cafes in Tokyo and a Robot Restaurant

 - Day Tours in Tokyo